PandasThumb/pandasthumb.github.io/_posts/2023/2023-08-20-Hedin-information-principle.md

 adaptive (specified) information.
 The implication is that selection _can_ produce increased information content in the genome if each small change on the way _does_ give some increase in fitness.
 The previous impossibility has turned into a possibility.
-It is just that natural selection and mutation (and other ordinary evolutionary processes) cannot produce "unnatural" results, really big increases in "complexity":
+It is just that natural selection and mutation (and other ordinary evolutionary processes) cannot produce "unnatural" results, really big increases in "complexity".
+Hedin continues:

 > Another Process at Work